What is a Callable Certificate of Deposit?

 3. It pays a higher interest rate for a fixed period

-Investors who have purchased callable CDs continue to receive higher interest rate even when the market interest rates fall below the issuer’s initial interest rate.
-If the market interest rates are significantly lower, the issuer may call the CDs at the indicated callable date and pay the investors an amount that is a little higher than the face value of the CD.
+Investors who have purchased callable CDs continue to receive higher interest rates even when the market interest rates fall below the issuer’s initial interest rate.
+If the market interest rates are significantly lower, the issuer may call the CDs.

 Disadvantages of Callable Certificate of Deposit